lordxax/sildactyl54/README.md

 The project is forked from https://squalius-cephalus.github.io/silakka54 and reuses 90% of the original silakka54 firmware.

 > [!WARNING]
 > read entire guide before ordering anything.
-The end product is not beutiful, unless you have some good crafting skills
+The end product is not beutiful, unless you have some good crafting skills.

 ## Start the project
 [Buildguide](buildguide/README.md)